Marcus Silcock

 Luke Palmer Surreal Absurd Sampler

 “There’s a freedom and a weightlessness that comes with working alongside another version of yourself.”
 Surreal pop art with Brad Pitt, Matthew Broderick, Jeff Goldblum, Bruce Forsyth.
 And more.
-This week’s surreal-absurd sampler is Luke Palmer.
-Check em out over at Mercurius.
-Read more
+This… Read more.

 -